“It was a fabulous weekend with so much to offer to so many.” – Ercil Wroth

 What are “loaner tools”?
 We’ll have an assortment of spinning wheels, looms, drop spindles, carding combs and other fiber tools that you can borrow during the Retreat.

 Why the high fee?
 It isn’t bad for the huge amount of information you will take home, and our Retreat includes lodging plus all meals.
-Here are a few examples of other workshop and retreat prices, none of which included food or lodging.

 Where is the Retreat?
 Arrowhead Ranch, just outside Lake Arrowhead, CA.